 This decision is the first of its kind in the country that finds that manure from industrial dairies when mishandled, as it is at Cow Palace, is a solid waste that is causing an immediate threat to human health.
 This facility is no different from the thousands of other animal factories across the country that are causing the same harms to the people around them.
 It is long past time for local, state and federal health protectors to take up the mantle and protect human health over corporate profits.

 Read the Decision on Summary Judgment . . .Read the Order Unsealing Records . . .

 Welcome to the Law Offices of Charlie Tebbutt.

-Charlie is an environmental lawyer who assists communities, organizations, tribes, unions and individuals across the United States in protecting themselves and their members from industrial pollution and chemical injury and has done so for over 20 years.
-Through litigation, negotiation, and grassroots campaign building, Charlie helps his clients enforce our nation’s environmental laws and hold polluters and regulatory agencies accountable.
+Charlie and the office team are primarily environmental lawyers who assist communities, organizations, tribes, unions and individuals across the United States in protecting themselves and their members from industrial pollution and chemical injury.
+Through litigation, negotiation, and grassroots campaign building, the team helps clients enforce our nation’s environmental laws and hold polluters and regulatory agencies accountable.

-In Charlie's words "I advocate to give voice to the people whose voices are ignored or not heard and to the natural systems that have no voice."
+In Charlie's words "We advocate to give voice to the people whose voices are ignored or not heard and to the natural systems that have no voice."